FIVE DUETS FOR SOPRANO AND ALTO, OP. 66

 1:27 [m.
 31]--The last two

 lines are given as were those at 0:21 [m.
 8].
-The soaring line on
+The soaring

-important word “Wellen.”
-As before, the piano right hand moves to
+following more important word “Wellen.”
+As before, the piano

-straight rhythm to bridge to the repetition, where the reiterated words
+right hand moves to straight rhythm to bridge to the repetition,

-are “in die Wellen.”
-Before the reiteration, the alto gives two
+where the reiterated words are “in die Wellen.”
+Before the

-notes to the second syllable of “Wellen” where it had only given one
+“Wellen” where it had only given one note to the second syllable

-note to the second syllable of “Tage” before.
+of “Tage” before.

 1:49 [m.
-38]--At the cadence,
+38]--At the

-“subdominant”).
-The last bar of the music is stretched out to a
+one, A-flat (the “subdominant”).
+The last bar of the music

-3/2 measure and settles down, remaining in A-flat.
-At the very
+is stretched out to a 3/2 measure and settles down, remaining in

-end, internal half-step motion helps the A-flat harmony move to a final
+A-flat.
+At the very end, internal half-step motion helps the

-E-flat chord (in a normal 4/4 bar).
-This is a variant of a
+bar).
+This is a variant of a “plagal” cadence, a motion that

-“plagal” cadence, a motion that is used for a benedictory effect.
+is used for a benedictory effect.

 2:10--END OF DUET [41 mm.]

 4. Jägerlied (Huntsman’s Song).
-Text by
+Text

-Karl August Candidus.
+by Karl August Candidus.
 Lebhaft (Lively).
-Double strophic
+Double

-form.
+strophic form.
 C MAJOR/MINOR, 2/4 and 6/8 time.

 German Text: